gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

         app: gceme
     ```

-1. Update the `frontend` startup command
+1. Update the `frontend` startup command.

     ```yaml
     command: ["app", "-mode=frontend", "-backend-service=http://backend:8080", "-port=80"]
     ```

-1. Delete and recreate the `frontend` pod.
+1. Delete and recreate the `frontend` Pod.

 1. SSH to a worker node and check that the app is working.